 Step 4: Unpair all the Bluetooth Connected Peripherals

-From wireless keyboards to external speakers, we all have Bluetooth devices paired to Mac.
+We all have Bluetooth devices from wireless keyboards to external speakers paired to Mac.
 However, this step is optional; even if you don’t unpair the paired Bluetooth devices, it won’t be a problem unless you have a plan to sell or give the Mac to your siblings or neighbors.
 Because the paired Bluetooth devices will automatically get connected if they are in range, and later can cause issues for the buyer or taker.
-Therefore it is advisable to disconnect and unpair the Bluetooth peripherals such as a wireless keyboard, wireless mice, wireless headphones, speakers, and more.
+Therefore, it is advisable to disconnect and unpair the Bluetooth peripherals such as a wireless keyboard, wireless mice, wireless headphones, speakers, and more.